bhuvvaan/epymarl-rware-bhuvvaan-gcp/README.md

 # Using EpyMARL for RWARE

-To register a custom RWARE environment, go to MARL file and give the layout of the custom environment.
+To register a custom RWARE environment, go to epymarl-rware/src/marl.py file and give the layout of the custom environment.
 To register the environment just run marl.py file.

 To train a RL algorithm on the environment use the command.